 Do we even have to do it?
-Yes, because its fun to create charts in Excel.
+Yes, because it’s fun to create charts in Excel.
 If you compare the two types of content sets (the first being that of colleges and universities and the second being that of content farms), one can clearly see the value that the first holds and why the second holds little-to-no “expertise” or value.

 So What Does Reading Level Mean for SEO?

-In my opinion reading level is a clear indicator of the level of knowledge the writer has about a subject, thus an indicator to Google if the writer is an “expert” about the topic they are writing about.
+In my opinion reading level is a clear indicator of the level of knowledge the writer has about a subject, thus an indicator to Google if the writer is an “expert” on the topic they are writing about.
 One of the primary SEO pitfalls that content farms seem to align with is the low reading level of their content.
 This is most likely due to the lack of expertise that most of their writers have about the topic they were writing about.